 The united church is committed to reduce its carbon emissions by 80% by 2050.

 In 2016 the UCC General Council commissioned Caring for Creation, Our Communities and Our Congregations: The Case for a National Carbon Reduction Program for Faith Buildings.
-This 5-year plan is the beginning of implementing those learnings, to move the UCC into a leadership position in building efficiency and climate justice.
+Faithful Footprints’ 5-year plan is the beginning of implementing those learnings, to move the UCC into a leadership position in building energy efficiency and climate action.

-- A public commitment announcement of 80% reduction by 2050 to launch the program and invite participation, before or during GC43, in July 2018.
+A public commitment announcement of 80% reduction by 2050 to launch the program and invite participation, during the GC43 in July 2018.

-- Establishing a national sustainability grant program and a revolving green fund mechanism for reducing financial barriers to building efficiency work.
+Establishing a national grant program for reducing financial barriers to building efficiency work.

-- A five-year staged implementation, building partnerships with congregations and local organizations in key regions, beginning with regions with existing support and expanding into regions with the greatest opportunities for emission reductions.
+A five-year staged implementation, building partnerships with congregations and local organizations in key regions, beginning with regions with existing support and expanding into regions with the greatest opportunities for emission reductions.
+(2019-2020: regional support hubs piloted in Atlantic Canada and Prairies; 2020 - 2022: regional support hubs expanded nation-wide)

 About the team

-Lucy Cummings is the Executive Director of Faith & the Common Good.
+Lucy Cummings will be managing overall program implementation.
+Lucy is the Executive Director of Faith & the Common Good.
 Prior to her work at Faith & the Common Good, Lucy lead Seacology UK, a non-profit environmental group devoted to protecting island biodiversity using a community-based approach.
 A Mandarin Chinese speaker, she was a professor of global politics at the University of Hong Kong for ten years.
 There she explored the impact of environmental degradation on global security.
 She also consulted with the Hong Kong government on its global environmental reputation.

-Stephen Collette is the Building Audit Manager for Faith & the Common Good.
+Stephen Collette can answer your grant application and faith building questions.
+Stephen is the Building Audit Manager for Faith & the Common Good.
 Stephen created the Green Audit for faith communities.
 Stephen owns his own company, Your Healthy House, which carries out indoor environmental building inspections and consulting.
 Stephen is a Certified Building Biology Environmental Consultant, a Leadership in Energy and Environmental Design Accredited Professional and a Building Science Specialist of Ontario.

-David Patterson is Faith & the Common Good’s energy coordinator.
+David Patterson will be helping grant applicants measure and benchmark the impact of their greening work using Energy Star Portfolio Manager.
+David is Faith & the Common Good’s energy coordinator.
 David has been consulting through his company, Proterra Sustainable Solutions Inc. since 2007.
 He has performed over 60 audits of faith buildings for Greening Sacred Spaces’ Green Audit and Solar Audit programs and has also planned and coordinated the installation of multiple geothermal, wind and solar systems on private dwellings.

 About Faith & the Common Good